DerekSelander/LOLzwagon/README.md

 ## Integrating

-There are several ways to get this code to run on your shitty, 5 year old, CI/CD mac mini without your co-workers knowing what you did...
+There are several ways to get this code to run on your shitty, 5-year-old, CI/CD mac mini without your co-workers knowing what you did...

+TODO
 <p align="left">
   <img width="500" src="https://github.com/DerekSelander/LOLzwagon/raw/master/media/brain.jpg">
 </p>